claudetech/node-static-i18n/README.md

 $ npm install -g static-i18n
 ```

-Note that you can also use this as a [Grunt plugin](https://github.com/claudetech/grunt-i18n-static).
+Note that you can also use this as a [Grunt plugin](https://github.com/claudetech/grunt-i18n-static) or a [gulp plugin](https://github.com/36web/gulp-static-i18n-html).

 ## Example